-Jenny took a year out to return to art school and do her Post Graduate Diploma, majoring in painting.
-Following that, she began creating again with a fresh eye and a re-energised perspective.
-She and her husband also traded in the congested chaos of Cape suburbia for the space and tranquillity of the Swartland, and Jenny has become a central figure in the growing artistic community around her.
-She regularly exhibits in Riebek Kasteel and Darling.
+Jenny took a year out a while ago to return to art school and do her Masters.
+She returned to painting with a fresh eye and a re-energised perspective.
+On the back of this, she and her husband traded the congested chaos of Cape suburbia for the space and tranquillity of the Swartland, and Jenny became a central figure in the growing artistic community of Riebek Kasteel and Darling.

 But city life, with its galleries and exhibitions, has its allure, and now Jenny and her family have migrated back to Cape Town, where she is in much demand and her work goes from strength to strength.